SSaquif/linux-cli-notes/readme.md

 5. In linux we use `/`(forward slash) in pathnames, where as in windows we use `\`(backslash)

+6. In linux `everything is a file including directories, devices, network sockets, pipes` and so on

 ## Keyboard Shortcuts

 > 1. CTRL + A – takes you to the beginning of the line